Learn how to make and preserve your own Concord grape juice at home! You control the additives and sugars.

 - Using jar lifter, place jars carefully into canner leaving space in between them.
 Once jars are all in canner, adjust the water level so it is at least one inch above the jar tops.
 Add more boiling water if needed so the water level is at least one inch above the jar tops.
 When adding water, use the hot water from the small pot your lids were in.
 Pour the water around the jars and not directly onto them.

 - Cover the canner and bring to boil over high heat.
-Once water boils vigorously, continue boiling grape juice for 5 minutes at altitudes of less than 1,000 ft. (adjust processing time for your altitude if necessary).
+Once water boils vigorously, continue boiling for 10 minutes at altitudes of less than 1,000 ft. (adjust processing time for your altitude if necessary.
+See notes below.).

 - When processing time is complete, turn off heat and allow to settle for about 10 minutes.
 Spread a kitchen towel on the counter; remove the cover by tilting lid away from you so that steam does not burn your face.
 Use a jar lifter to lift jars carefully from canner and place on the towel.
 Allow the jars to cool for 12 to 24-hours.
 You should hear the satisfactory “ping” of the jar lids sealing.